DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

 ## From the Problem Space
 ## to the Solution Space

-* it is important to implement in code the analysis model that was produced during knowledge-crunching sessions
+* It is important to implement in code the analysis model that was produced during knowledge-crunching sessions

 * DDD requires to produce a single model that serves as an analysis model for business people to understand and which is implemented using the same terminology and concepts in code